tailscale/terraform-provider-tailscale/docs/data-sources/device.md

 ## Argument Reference

 - `name` - (Required) The name of the tailnet device to obtain the attributes of.
+- `wait_for` - (Optional) If specified, the provider will retry obtaining the device data every second until the specified duration has been reached.
+Must be a value greater than 1 second

 ## Attributes Reference